 Gradually introduce bland foods like cooled boiled brown rice, boiled white fish, raw egg, all given a little at a time.
 Clearly veterinary advice should be sought in all but the most trivial situations.

 Pancreatic insufficiency is a common problem in dogs fed processed food.
-Supplying digestive enzymes in a complete, natural pet food supplement, like Pet Plus, is the most effective way to help preferably combined with a change onto raw food.
+Supplying digestive enzymes in a complete, natural pet food supplement, like PET Plus, is the most effective way to help preferably combined with a change to raw food.